pconn/Bearded_CKMR/README.md

 The Bearded_CKMR/data directory includes data necessary to conduct CKMR analysis using bearded seal data.
 The files there include

--Maturity.csv: This table provides information on sexual maturity of ice seals in Alaska (from Conn and Trukhanova 2023) -MHS_matches.csv: This table defines maternal half-sibling / grandparent-grandchild pairs; the row indices provided index different rows in Samples.csv
+- Maturity.csv: This table provides information on sexual maturity of ice seals in Alaska (from Conn and Trukhanova 2023)
+- MHS_matches.csv: This table defines maternal half-sibling / grandparent-grandchild pairs; the row indices provided index different rows in Samples.csv
--PHS_matches.csv: Same as above, but for paternal half-sibling pairs.
+- PHS_matches.csv: Same as above, but for paternal half-sibling pairs.
--POP_matches.csv: Same as above, but for parent-offspring pairs -Reproduction_table.csv: This table provides female fecundity schedules for ice seals in Alaska (from Conn and Trukhanova 2023)
+- POP_matches.csv: Same as above, but for parent-offspring pairs
+- Reproduction_table.csv: This table provides female fecundity schedules for ice seals in Alaska (from Conn and Trukhanova 2023)
--Samples.csv: This table provides data for all bearded seals successfully genotyped, inclding age, sex, date of harvest, and location of harvest
+- Samples.csv: This table provides data for all bearded seals successfully genotyped, inclding age, sex, date of harvest, and location of harvest
--Spring_pups_info.csv: This table provides information on individuals used to resolve age of pups relative to our assumed population model age increment
+- Spring_pups_info.csv: This table provides information on individuals used to resolve age of pups relative to our assumed population model age increment
--Survival_ests.csv: This table provides natural mortality estimates for ice seals in Alaska, including bearded seals (from Trukhanova et al. 2018)
+- Survival_ests.csv: This table provides natural mortality estimates for ice seals in Alaska, including bearded seals (from Trukhanova et al. 2018)

 ## Analysis
 There are two steps in conducting CKMR analysis of bearded seal data.
 First, raw bearded seal data are